dywsjtu/apparate/EXPERIMENTS.md

 ### Hardware Setup

 We have tested Apparate on CPU nodes on Cloudlab.

+> Artifact evaluators: Hello!
+Right now, please resort to your own compute resources for reproducing our results -- in theory, any Linux machine should be able to run our code.
 We will provide more instructions on accessing a Cloudlab node soon.

 ### Software Dependencies